-Looking for an opportunity to explore various majors and career paths before deciding on a bachelor's degree?
-Check out Kent State University's Exploratory pre-major.
-Through personalized advising, career assessments and workshops, you can find your passions and identify the path that best suits you.
+Looking for an opportunity to explore various majors and career paths?
+Check out Kent State University's Exploratory Major.
+Through personalized advising, career assessments, and workshops, you can find your passions and identify the path that best suits you.
 Read more...